geoglows/training.geoglows.org/docs/forecast.md

 ![image](img8.png)

-### How to Interpret:
+**How to interpret this graph**
 1. The **black line** represents the best estimate of future river flow.
 2. The **blue shaded region** represents the uncertainty in the prediction:
    - The narrower the blue region, the more confident the model is.
    - The true flow is **more likely than not** to fall within the blue shaded area.

 For more details, refer to the document: [Forecast_Data.pdf](https://drive.google.com/file/d/1_dDtF3F74Un8PKVkZZdslDjp_MP64-dX/view?usp=sharing).